Regenerative cooling (rocketry): History

 In 1857 Carl Wilhelm Siemens introduced the concept of regenerative cooling.
 On 10 May 1898, James Dewar used regenerative cooling to become the first to statically liquefy hydrogen.

 The concept of regenerative cooling was also mentioned in 1903 in an article by Konstantin Tsiolkovsky.
 Robert Goddard built the first regeneratively cooled engine in 1923, but rejected the scheme as too complex.

 A regeneratively cooled engine was built by the Italian researcher, Gaetano Arturo Crocco in 1930.
 The first Soviet engines to employ the technique were Fridrikh Tsander's OR-2 tested in March 1933 and the ORM-50, bench tested in November 1933 by Valentin Glushko.
 The first German engine of this type was also tested in March 1933 by Klaus Riedel in the VfR.
 The Austrian scientist Eugen Sänger was particularly famous for experiments with engine cooling starting in 1933; however, most of his experimental engines were water-cooled or cooled by an extra circuit of propellant.

 The V-2 rocket engine, the most powerful of its time at 25 tons (245 kN) of thrust, was regeneratively cooled, in a design by Walter Thiel, by fuel pumped around the outside of the combustion chamber between the combustion chamber itself and an outer shell that conformed to the chamber and was separated by a few millimeters.
-This design was found to be insufficient to cool the combustion chamber due to the use of steel for the combustion chamber, and an additional system of fuel lines were added outside with connections through both combustion chamber shells to inject fuel along directly into the chamber at an angle along the inner surface to further cool the chamber in a system called film cooling.
+This design was found to be insufficient to cool the combustion chamber due to the use of steel for the combustion chamber, and an additional system of fuel lines were added outside with connections through both combustion chamber shells to inject fuel directly into the chamber at an angle along the inner surface to further cool the chamber in a system called film cooling.
 This inefficient design required the burning of diluted alcohol at low chamber pressure to avoid melting the engine.
 The American Redstone engine used the same design.

 A key innovation in regenerative cooling was the Soviet U-1250 engine designed by Aleksei Mihailovich Isaev in 1945.
 Its combustion chamber was lined with a thin copper sheet supported by the corrugated steel wall of the chamber.
 Fuel flowed through the corrugations and absorbed heat very efficiently.
-This permitted more energetic fuels and higher chamber pressures, and it is the basic plan used in all Russian engines since.
-Modern American engines solve this problem by lining the combustion chamber with brazed copper or nickel alloy tubes (although recent engines like in the RS-68 have started to use the Russian technique which is cheaper to construct).
+This permitted more energetic fuels and higher chamber pressures, and is the basic plan used in all Russian engines since.

+American engines usually solved this problem by lining the combustion chamber with brazed copper or nickel alloy tubes.
+Only recently engines like the RS-68 have started to use the cheaper Russian technique.
 The American style of lining the engine with copper tubes is called the "spaghetti construction", and the concept is credited to Edward A. Neu at Reaction Motors Inc. in 1947.